charieliezxje/charieliezxje/README.md

 # Welcome to @chariliezxje's GitHub Profile!

 ## 👋 Introduction
 Hello!
-I'm @hoangminhnguyen7153, and I am deeply passionate about the world of coding, specifically in the realm of collaborative projects.
+I'm @chariliezxje, and I am deeply passionate about the world of coding, specifically in the realm of collaborative projects.
 My journey in tech is currently centered around Web Development, and I am eager to learn, grow, and contribute to this vibrant community.

 ## 🌱 Learning Journey
 As of now, I am immersed in the fascinating world of Web Development.
 This field offers endless possibilities to create, innovate, and make an impact on users worldwide.
 I am dedicating my time to mastering the technologies and methodologies that drive the modern web, aiming to become proficient in both front-end and back-end development aspects.